 Prepare your questions in advance, and bring a planner or a close friend or relative if you forget any.

-Wedding Planning Checklist For Final Weeks
+Wedding To-Do List For Final Weeks

-- RSVPs must be confirmed.
+• RSVPs must be confirmed.
 Lastly, double-check your guest list to ensure you have included everyone who has responded.
 Next week, you must provide your location with a final headcount.

-- Meeting with your wedding planner or day-of coordinator for a final review and modifications is necessary.
+• Meeting with your wedding planner or day-of coordinator for a final review and modifications is necessary.

-- Maintain communication with your vendors.
+• Maintain communication with your vendors.
 Checking in and ensuring everything is ready for your wedding day is not bad.

-- Finalize your beauty appointments now.
+• Finalize your beauty appointments now.
 Coloring your hair and brows, getting a manicure and pedicure, and having a massage are all great ways to treat yourself before your big day.

-- Tidy up your ring.
+• Tidy up your ring.
 If you want your engagement ring to shine even brighter on your wedding day, take it in to get it professionally cleaned.

-- Finish your wedding vows.
+• Finish your wedding vows.
 Please verify that the vows have been through their last rounds of editing.
 As soon as this week is possible, you should begin your practice!

-- Get Your Outfits Ironed.
+• Get Your Outfits Ironed.
 Steam and press your wedding attire.
 You’ll be glad you spent effort maintaining a polished appearance when you review old pictures.
 In the end, nobody wants to walk down the aisle with wrinkles.

 >>> Recommend reading: The Ultimate Last-minute Wedding Checklist for Perfect Planning

-The Evening Before The Wedding And The Big Day
+The Evening Before The Wedding Day

 The big day is here.
 Your hard work and innovative ideas have paid off, and now you can relax and enjoy the wedding.
 Follow these steps: